In association with

 Evaluation forms part of the evidence base that helps us to work towards our population receiving ‘the right care, in the right place at the right time’ and is an intrinsic part of evidence informed commissioning and service provision.

-Evaluation can help to understand whether a service works, how it works, if not, why not, as well as identify intended or unintended outcomes and areas for improvement.
+Evaluation can help to understand whether a service works, how it works, and if not, why not, as well as identify intended or unintended outcomes and areas for improvement.

 There is considerable evidence that the findings of evaluations often influence policy, and service planning and implementation (Rossi, Lipsey and Freeman 2019).
 This means evaluation is a very valuable tool.
 The knowledge and information gained can benefit your service, patients and service users, staff, health and social care commissioners and the NHS as a whole.
 The key benefits are that the evaluation informs service planning, provides evidence of success and gives feedback to all those involved.